Hanna1601/ICT-Security-Basics-from-Trust-to-Blockchain/Tasks H2 Publick key.md

 ## Task D

 *Eve and Mallory.
 In many crypto stories, Eve is a passive eavesdropper, listening on the wire.
 Mallory malliciously modifies the messages.
 Explain how PGP protects against Mallory and Eve.
 Be specific what features, which use of keys and which flags in the command are related to this protection.
-(This subtasks does not require tests with a computer)

  ## Task F